langjam/jam0001/guitarvydas/README.md

 Lisp (Common Lisp, Racket) would be my choice, but Ohm-JS has not yet been ported to lisp.

 80x86 is Old Assembler.
-JS and Lisp are the New Assemblers.
+JS and Lisp are the New Assemblers[^python][^ts][^wasm].

+[^python]: Python would be included in this group of  _new assemblers_, except that Python has too much syntax (indentation) that makes it (a bit) harder to transpile to python.
+What is needed is a Python variant that uses nested braces instead of indentation.
+[^ts]: Typescript is exactly the wrong idea for a _new assembler_.
+Types are only useful for human readability (writability), but _new assemblers_ should accomodate machine-readability (and writability), not human-readability.
+[^wasm]: See TS footnote.
+Adding types to _assembler_ makes it harder to emit automatically.
+Use PEG parsers to add syntax skins and type skins to _assemblers_.

 # Pipelines

-This project consists of many transpilers (aka languages), but each transpiler is very simple and does exactly one thing (well).
+This project consists of many transpilers (aka languages), but each transpiler is very simple and does exactly one thing (well (or at least as well as could be accomodated in 48 hours :-)).

 PEG makes it possible to quickly build many transpilers for one project.